-Often, riparian water rights are the most senior water right.
+Commonly, riparian water rights are the most senior water right.
 Riparian land is land located adjacent to a water source, and the owner of that land can divert a portion of the natural flow for reasonable beneficial use on the riparian land.
 Riparian landowners are required to document their claim through the filing of a Statement of Water Diversion and Use (Statement) and report their annual water use, as described in more detail in the following section.
-Water users who appropriated water before the Water Commission Act took effect have what is called a pre-1914 appropriative water right.
+Water users who appropriated water before the Water Commission Act took effect have what is called a pre-1914 appropriative water right claim.
 Pre-1914 claims are also documented by filing a Statement with the SWRCB.
-The SWRCB records claims without verifying the water right.
-The SWRCB has limited authority in regard to riparian water rights and pre-1914 appropriative claims; therefore, disputes involving these water rights have to be decided in court.
-Failure to file a Statement may result in civil liabilities that carry a fine of up to \$1,000, plus \$500 per day the violation continues after the owner has been notified of the violation.
+Failure to file a Statement may result in civil liabilities that carry a fine of up to \$1,000, plus \$500 per day after the 30-day correction period.
+The correction period begins once the owner has been notified of the violation.

 All post-1914 appropriative water users must apply for and receive a water right permit from the SWRCB.
-The process to receive a water right permit includes compliance with the California Environmental Quality Act and a public notice period.
-In addition, a water availability analysis must be performed to determine if water will be available to supply the proposed diversion.
-The analysis must consider senior water right holders and public trust or environmental needs.
+The process to receive a water right permit includes a public notice period, compliance with the California Environmental Quality Act, and other applicable policies in the geographic area.
+In addition, a water availability analysis must be performed to demonstrate a reasonable likelihood that water will be available to supply the proposed diversion.
+The analysis must consider senior water right holders, public trust, and environmental needs.
+Protests are allowed based on injury to other legal users of water and the environment.
 A water right permit will include terms defining the amount of water that may be diverted and during which season the diversion may occur along with the purpose of use and place of use associated with the authorized diversion.
 A diversion without a water right may result in a fine of up to \$500 per day of diversion and use.

 Water right registrations are also available for expedited acquisition of appropriative water rights for certain small projects - small domestic use, small irrigation use, and livestock stockpond.
-Generally, a small project is defined as a maximum of 4,500 gallons per day or diversion to storage, not to exceed 10 acre-feet (AF) per year.
+Generally, a small project is defined as having a maximum direct diversion rate of 4,500 gallons per day or diversion to storage of an amount not to exceed 10 acre-feet (AF) per year.
 Following receipt of a registration, the SWRCB reviews the information and consults with the California Department of Fish and Wildlife.
 The SWRCB then issues a certificate of registration.
-Registrations are subject to renewal every five years and may be revoked if required fees and annual reporting has not been completed.
+Registrations are subject to renewal every five years and may be revoked if required fees and annual reporting have not been completed.